meleyal/generative-music-with-javascript/website/docs/course/outline.md

 ## Learning

-Over the course of ten lessons, students will learn:
+Through the course students will learn:

 - The basic principles of music
 - Working with audio in the browser via the Web Audio API and JavaScript